Team-Disco/TeamDiscoRepo/README.md

-wireframe for tutoring business create dwith google draw
+wireframe for tutoring business created with google draw